 Each person can have up to 6-plants growing in their household, which gives people the option to grow their own cannabis instead of purchasing it from a dispensary.
 Before growing marijuana, a person should be sure to know how to properly grow marijuana and also the energy usage behind growing fine cannabis buds.

 Right now, the State recreational marijuana tax stands at 15-percent.
 There is also an added sales and use tax of 9.5-percent.
 In addition, there will be a city sales tax, which varies by city.
 For example, the total tax on cannabis to the consumer in Los Angeles is 30.5%.
 So, for every $100 you spend on cannabis, you will have to pay an extra $30.50 for the sale.

 While California recreational marijuana may be legal, users are not allowed to consume marijuana in public.
 So, be sure to be on a private residence or licensed establishment before consuming your ganja.
 People can consume marijuana in establishments that have been licensed for such activity, such as cannabis coffee shops.

-With California recreational marijuana being legal, many potential medical cannabis patients will not apply for a med card.
+With California recreational marijuana being legal, many potential medical cannabis consumers will not apply for a med card.
 Instead, they will purchase recreational cannabis since they no longer need a card to purchase.
 However, this may not be the best way to approach medical marijuana in the State of California.
-Patients should consider medical marijuana card still because it provides many benefits that recreational marijuana doesn't.
-One benefit to having a medical marijuana card is a lower tax rate.
-Also, patients can purchase a higher quantity of cannabis and have it delivered right to their door.
+Consumers should consider a medical marijuana card still because it provides many benefits that recreational marijuana doesn’t.
+One benefit of having a medical marijuana card is a lower tax rate.
+Also, medical marijuana cardholders can purchase a higher quantity of cannabis and have it delivered right to their door.

 In the upcoming weeks and months, we will be able to see the California marijuana market boom and it could have a positive impact on the country as far as legislation goes.